commercetools/commercetools-sync-java/docs/usage/STATE_SYNC.md

 #### Reference Resolution

-`Transitions` are a way to describe possible transformations of the current state to other states of the same type (for example: Initial -> Shipped).
+`Transitions` are a way to describe possible transformations of the current state to other states of the same type (for example Initial -> Shipped).
 When performing a [SetTransitions](https://docs.commercetools.com/api/projects/states#set-transitions), an array of [Reference](https://docs.commercetools.com/api/types#reference) to State is needed.
 In commercetools, a reference can be created by providing the key instead of the ID with the type [ResourceIdentifier](https://docs.commercetools.com/api/types#resourceidentifier).
 When the reference key is provided with a `ResourceIdentifier`, the sync will resolve the resource with the given key and use the ID of the found resource to create or update a reference.
-Currently commercetools API does not support the [ResourceIdentifier](https://docs.commercetools.com/api/types#resourceidentifier) for the `transitions`,  for those `transition` references you have to provide the `key` value on the `id` field of the reference.
+Currently, commercetools API does not support the [ResourceIdentifier](https://docs.commercetools.com/api/types#resourceidentifier) for the `transitions`,  for those `transition` references you have to provide the `key` value on the `id` field of the reference.
 This means that calling `getId()` on the reference should return its `key`.

 |Reference Field|Type|